kermitt2/grisp/README.md

 # GRISP

-Compile the Language and Knowledge Base data for [entity-fishing](https://github.com/kermitt2/entity-fishing).
+Compile the Language and Knowledge Base data for loading into [entity-fishing](https://github.com/kermitt2/entity-fishing).

 ## Create entity-fishing Wikipedia preprocessed data

 The sub-module `nerd-data` processes the Wikipedia XML dumps and creates compiled data to be used by [entity-fishing](https://github.com/kermitt2/entity-fishing), a machine learning tool for extracting and disambiguating Wikidata entities in text and PDF at scale.

 The processing is an adaptation of the [WikipediaMiner 2.0](https://github.com/dnmilne/wikipediaminer) XML dump processing, which relies on Hadoop.
-For reference, the original and preprocessed files are described [here](nerd-data/data/preprocessed-wikipedia-files.md).
+The main Modifications include the usage of the [Sweble MediaWiki document parser](https://en.wikipedia.org/wiki/Sweble) for Wikipedia pages (the most comprehensive, reliable and fast MediaWiki parser following our tests, apart MediaWiki itself), a complete review of the compiled statistics, the usage of LMDB to avoid distributed data, additional extraction related to multilinguality and various speed optimization.

-The Wikipedia processing supports current Wikipedia dumps (May 2020) and was successfully tested with English, German, French, Spanish and Italian XML dumps.
+The Wikipedia processing supports current the Wikipedia dumps (May 2020) and was successfully tested with English, German, French, Spanish and Italian XML dumps.
 Japanese dump should also be well supported, see the branch `Japanese`.
-Wikipedia XML dumps are available at the Wikimedia Downloads [page](https://dumps.wikimedia.org/).
+The Wikipedia XML dumps and additional required files are available at the Wikimedia Downloads [page](https://dumps.wikimedia.org/), as well as the Wikidata JSON dump.

 ### Processing a Wikipedia XML article dump file

 Create the hadoop job jar:

 ```
+> cd nerd-data

 > mvn clean package
 ```